Yankees CF Aaron Hicks play defense for 1st time in 2 months

 Hicks is scheduled to DH on Friday and play seven innings in center Saturday at extended spring training.

+Andujar went deep in the first before being replaced by a pinch-runner after getting a single in the fourth with steady rain falling.

+Andújar has not played for the Yankees since tearing the labrum in his right shoulder while sliding into third base on a pickoff attempt on March 31.

-There was no update on shortstop Troy Tulowitzki, who left his second rehabilitation game with Class A Tampa Wednesday night with tightness in the left calf.
+There was no update on shortstop Troy Tulowitzki, who left his second game with Tampa on Wednesday night with tightness in the left calf.
 That is the same calf he strained last month and has kept him out since April 3.
 Tulowitzki singled to left in the first inning Wednesday but then was lifted for a pinch-runner.

-Third baseman Miguel Andújar is scheduled to play in his third game with Tampa on Thursday night and could rejoin the Yankees this weekend.
-Andújar has not played for the Yankees since tearing the labrum in his right shoulder while sliding into third base on a pickoff attempt on March 31.

 First baseman Logan Morrison, signed to a minor league contract two weeks ago, continues playing in extended spring games.